dnvriend/activiti-test/README.md

 Start the project with `launch.sh`.
 Activiti should be available on `http://$(docker-machine ip dev):8080/activiti-explorer`.
 Activiti should persist to the `postgres` instance.
 The postgres is available runnint the `plsql-cli.sh` script.

+The REST endpoint should be available at: `http://$(docker-machine ip dev)/activiti-rest/service/repository/process-definitions`.

 # Default example processes, users and groups
 Activiti will be launched in `demo` mode (`WEB-INF/classes/engine.properties`), which means that the [following users and groups](http://activiti.org/userguide/index.html#activiti.setup) will be automatically created by